christian-brindley/sbat-demo/README.md

 ```
 Now build it
 ```
-$ mvn package -DskipTests=true -Dtag=latest -file securebanking-openbanking-uk-rs-simulator-sample/pom.xml
+mvn package -DskipTests=true -Dtag=latest -file securebanking-openbanking-uk-rs-simulator-sample/pom.xml
 ```
 If you run `docker images` you should see the image `securebanking-openbanking-uk-rs` that you just built.
 ### Deploy the resource server
 You can use the helm charts in this repo to deploy the resource server.
+Under the `helm` directory:
 ```
-$ cd helm
-$ helm install securebanking-openbanking-uk-rs securebanking-openbanking-uk-rs
+helm install securebanking-openbanking-uk-rs securebanking-openbanking-uk-rs
 ```
 If you run a `kubectl get pods` you should see the config server running - e.g.
 ```